 People with HIV (human immunodeficiency virus) have an increased risk of myeloma.

 Some medical conditions

 An autoimmune condition called pernicious anaemia appears to increase the risk of myeloma and MGUS.

-Other autoimmune conditions called ankylosing spondylitis, autoimmune haemolytic anaemia and systemic lupus erythematosis might also increase the risk of myeloma.
+Autoimmune conditions such as systemic lupus erythematosis might increase the risk of myeloma.

 Myeloma is slightly more common in men than women.
 It's not clear why this is and there may be many factors involved including genetics and lifestyle.

 Stories about potential causes are often in the media and it isn’t always clear which ideas are supported by evidence.
 There might be things you have heard of that we haven’t included here.
 This is because either there is no evidence about them or it is less clear.